ksu-cs-textbooks/cis300/content/homework/7fjas9348fjjjpwmcqt/hw5.md

 - `public Game(int size, int speed, bool isAI)`

     - The constructor for the Game class.
 Sets the size, initializes the game board, score to 2, and Play to true.
 Once the board is initialized, the snake should be moved up one (use `MoveSnake`).
 The constructor should also set the `_delay` based off the given speed.
-If the AI is enabled, set `_aiPath` to the result of the `FindAiPath` method from the GameBoard class and set the `_delay` to be a 10th of the given speed (this will speed up the AI, but give the human player reasonable reaction time).
+If the AI is enabled, set `_aiPath` to the result of the `FindAiPath` method from the GameBoard class.

 - `public async Task StartMoving(IProgress<SnakeStatus> progress, CancellationToken cancelToken)`